-The models of robot programs are converted from Petri net to the programming language of the robot simulator.
-The model of the supervisory system should be converted to an appropriate programming language.
-This language could be a structured programming language, such as C, a PLC programming language, or other language used in industrial environment, such as LabView.
+The model of robot programs to be converted to Petri net for the programming language of robots.
+The model of the supervisory system should already be converted to a structured programming language.

-Step 6: Simulation in 3D
+Step 6: Simulation

-The robot simulator and the supervisory system program must be integrated in order validate the procedure in a 3D environment.
+The simulator of robots and the supervisory system program must be implemented in an integrated way in order validate the procedure.